fsafe/Capstone/README.md

 covers the intensity ranges of the lung, soft tissue, and bone.
 3. Resizing: Resize every image slice so that each pixel corresponds to 0.8mm.
 4. Tensor Conversion: Covert image and labels to tensors
-5. Clip black border (commented out in code): Clip black borders in image for computational efficiency and adjust labels (bounding box and mask) accordingly.
-For some unknown reason this transformation is apparently preventing the model from learning useful features and does not allow the training loss to converge.
-This merits further investigation
+5. Clip black border (commented out in code): Clip black borders in image for computational efficiency and adjust bounding box and segmentatoin mask accordingly.
+For some unknown reason this transformation is apparently preventing the model's training loss to converge.
+This merits further investigation.

+Psudo-Mask Construction:

+The DeepLesion dataset includes a file containing bookmarks (i.e. bounding boxes and RECIST diameters) for each lesion which are marked by radiologists.
+However the dataset does not include a segmentation mask for each lesion.
+Therefore using the method explained in \(\*\) a psudo-mask is constructed by fitting an ellipse around the RECIST diameters.

 PyTorch has tools to streamline the data preparation process used in many machine learning problems.
 Below I briefly go through the concepts which are used to make data loading easy.